 - Sessions Completed: this metric is just as you would expect, it provides you with a total count of the number of sessions that your users have completed.
 Each time users meet for a session and it is updated in Together, this value increases.

 - Sessions Upcoming: this metric provides you with a total count of the number of sessions your users have booked in Together but have not yet attended/completed.
-These sessions are a representation of all future sessions planned for your pairings.
+These sessions are a representation of all future sessions planned for your matches.
 This value will go up and down depending on new sessions booked, and booked sessions that have since been completed.

 - Email Delivery Analytics: here we show you a table that outlines some of the important session-related emails that have been sent to your users, along with delivery metrics such as how many may have failed to be delivered, how many users opened them, as well as when the most recent email has been sent.

-For new pairings where we might not have enough data to decide yet, they will be placed in the Too Early to Tell tab until they can be sorted into On Track or Needs Check-in:
+For new matches where we might not have enough data to decide yet, they will be placed in the Too Early to Tell tab until they can be sorted into On Track or Needs Check-in:

 - Now you will be presented with our email editor.
 Here you can tailor your email however you would like and send yourself a test email to confirm how it will look.
 Once you're ready to send it out, click Preview, and then Send:

-- The users in the pairing
+- The users in the matching

 - When it started